beginning of content

 Key facts

-• Prostate cancer is a disease in which abnormal cells grow inside the prostate, part of the male reproductive system.
+• Prostate cancer is a disease in which abnormal cells grow in the prostate, part of the male reproductive system.

-• Some prostate cancers spread aggressively, but most grow slowly.
+• Some prostate cancers spread quickly, but most grow slowly.

 • Your chances of getting prostate cancer can be affected by your family history, ethnicity and age.